atsushieno/aap-core/native/juce/README.md

 Depending on the NDK setup you might also have to rewrite `Builds/Android/local.properties` to point to the right NDK location.
 Then run `cd Builds/Android && ./gradlew build` instead of `./build.sh`.

-You have to build `androidaudioplugin` from the top directory first.
+You have to build `androidaudioplugin` from the top directory before running the scripts above.
 Otherwise cmake will fail to resolve it and result in NOTFOUND.

+## Under the hood

+JUCE itself already supports JUCE apps running on Android and there is still no need to make any changes to the upstream JUCE.
+We use 5.4.7 release.

+Though Projucer is not capable of supporting arbitrary plugin format and thus we make additional changes to the generated Android Gradle project.
+It is mostly done by `fixup-project.sh`.

 ## Generating aap_metadata.xml

+It is already done as part of `fixup-project.sh` but in case you would like to run it manually...

 To import JUCE audio plugins into AAP world, we have to create plugin descriptor (`aap_metadata.xml`).
 We have a supplemental tool source to